jiangyc2024/NumCSE/Docker/readme.md

 ## Code Expert tool

 It is currently not possible to run the Docker-based Code Expert tool from inside the container.
-Please run them **directly from your host**.
+Please run it **directly from your host**.